Slowers-Team/Slowers-App/README.md

 To run whole application inside containers, build and run containers from repository root directory with command `docker compose -f docker-compose.dev.yml up`.
 Now you can use address http://localhost:8080 to access frontend and address http://localhost:8080/api to access backend.
 You can exit and close containers with Ctrl+C.

 To run unit tests for frontend, you can use command `docker exec slowers-frontend-dev npm run test` while slowers-frontend-dev -container is running.
 Unit tests for backend can similarly be run using command `docker exec slowers-backend-dev go test ./...`.
 Another option is to go inside containers e.g. in VSCode and use normal test commands there.

+API tests are currently broken, those can be run using command `docker exec slowers-backend-dev go test ./... -tags=api`.

 End-to-end tests are not currently supported.